Galdina/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

-# Pay the Witcher in minted coin!
+# Toss A Coin To Your Witcher

 ![](images/Witcher.jpg)